baribgf/The-Secret-Room-Project/README.md

 ### Note

-This project is under development, so for any feedback please contact me or create an issue, and for collaboration just create a pull request.
+This project is under development, so for any feedback please contact me or create an issue, and for contribution just create a pull request.

 > Take Care . .